MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/analytics/uwp.md

 ## 1. Session and device information

-Once you add Mobile Center Analytics to your app and the SDK is started, it will automatically track sessions and device properties like OS Version, model, manufacturer etc.
+Once you add Mobile Center Analytics to your app and start the SDK, it will automatically track sessions and device properties like OS Version, model, etc.

 Country code is not automatically reported by the UWP SDK.

-If you want to report it manually, you can use the following code:
+If you want to report it manually, you can use the following code before `MobileCenter.Start(... typeof(Analytics) ...);`:

 ```csharp
 MobileCenter.SetCountryCode("us");
 ```

-You need to call this method before `MobileCenter.Start(... typeof(Analytics) ...);` so that it is reflected in the Audience page.

 ## 2. Custom events

 You can track your own custom events with **up to five properties** to know what's happening in your app, understand user actions, and see the aggregates in the Mobile Center portal.

 Once you have started the SDK, use the `TrackEvent()` method to track your events with properties.
 You can send **up to 200 distinct event names**.
-Also, note that there is a maximum of 256 characters supported per event name and 64 characters per event property name and event property value.
+Also, there is a maximum limit of 256 characters per event name and 64 characters per event property name and event property value.

 ```csharp
 Analytics.TrackEvent("Video clicked", new Dictionary<string, string> {